-- The accounting becomes complex while tracking revenue and expenditures by funding source, programs, and function.
+- The accounting becomes complex, tracking revenue and expenditures by funding source, programs, and function.

 - Annual budgets are prepared for revenues and expenditures and incorporated into the financial statements.

-- Internal controls are implemented and documented to prevent fraud and embezzlement.
+- Internal controls are implemented and documented standardize processes, and prevent fraud and embezzlement.

 - Expenditure approval is formalized.

-- Financial statements are more customized for the stakeholders, including top-and-middle-management, the Board, and funders
+- Financial statements are more customized for the stakeholders, including the top- and middle-management, the Board, and funders.

 - Accounting automation migrates to a more sophisticated nonprofit specialized software application hosted in the cloud (e.g., Abila MIP Fund Accounting™).